wcushen/blog/content/post/2022-05-service-mesh-reverse-proxy-mtls.md

 ### Step 4: Deploying our application

-This sample application runs a single-replica httpbin as an Istio service taken from this [documentation](https://istio.io/latest/docs/tasks/traffic-management/ingress/secure-ingress/).
-When deploying an application, you must opt-in to Enovy proxy sidecar injection by configuring the annotation `sidecar.istio.io/inject=true`.
+This sample application runs a single-replica `httpbin` as an Istio service taken from this example [documentation](https://istio.io/latest/docs/tasks/traffic-management/ingress/secure-ingress/).
+When deploying an application, you must opt-in to the injection of the Envoy proxy sidecar by configuring the annotation `sidecar.istio.io/inject=true`.
 The Envoy proxy is the Istio component responsible for brokering the in- and outbound communication to the workload (pod) it is tied to.
 More information can be found here on all the pieces of the puzzle that is [Service Mesh architecture](https://docs.openshift.com/container-platform/4.10/service_mesh/v2x/ossm-architecture.html).

 {{% notice warning %}}
 To make this pod run in OpenShift, we need to allow it to use the `anyuid` Security Context Constraints (SCC) which we'll bind to the `default` service account of the `httpbin` namespace